 This standalone two-week unit utilizes the Global Lives Project video library to engage students in storytelling activities that help them to better understand themselves and others.
 The unit is broken up into three parts, leading students on a continuum from self-understanding to understanding of others to empathy and social justice in society.
 Before trying to understand others, students first need to understand themselves, including how their values and backgrounds shape their perceptions of others.
 Each part contains lesson overviews with goals, main activities and assessment suggestions.
 Detailed lesson plans follow the overviews, and include duration, materials (including suggested GLP clips), warm-up exercises, activities, assessments, homework and resources.

-Donate to our campaign and help us send kits with this curriculum to teachers around the world!
+Donate to Global Lives and help us send kits with this curriculum to teachers around the world!

 Fill out the form below and click submit to download a low-resolution PDF of Unheard Stories.